sigmaSd/PwaIt/README.md

 ## Offline usage

 The app will cache all requests by default whenever there is network so it can work offline.
-This behaviour is defined in `sw.js`
+This behaviour is defined in `sw.js`.
+When a network connection is available it will automaticly override the cache with the newer remote resources.

 ## Tips